Page Table of Contents

 Step 6.
 Now, the MCT starts installing Windows 10 files onto the USB.
 Wait until the process is complete.
 The system says "done" when the process is complete.
 The time taken depends on the size of the files and the internet connection.

 Part 2.
-Install Windows 10 on Different Hard Drive
+Install Windows on the New Drive

 Step 1.
 Get the USB flash drive and insert it into the PC.
 Enter the BIOS Settings and mark the USB flash drive as the boot disk.